 Watching those around him with his giant glasses and pale face, Oldman’s weary performance is subtle but immense.
 He remains detached – even as he visits his estranged wife, we wait politely by the stairs – but his presence is infectious, absorbing each plot twist as his world unravels.

 The rest of the cast deserve awards too.
 Amid the double-crosses, Kathy Burke’s nostalgic Basil Exposition and Mark Strong’s haunted schoolteacher offer a nice portion of pathos.
 But prizes must go to Tom Hardy and Benedict Cumberbatch.
 Hardy’s rogue agent, Ricki Tarr, delivers a romantic subplot with a jaw-smacking tenderness, while Cumberbatch almost steals the film from under Oldman’s nose with a superb heist scene.
 Benedict’s charming, sexy turn holds the film together as much as Alberto Iglesias’s versatile, threatening score – along with Under the Skin, some of the composer’s best work.

-Like the slow-burn BBC version, Tinker, Tailor, Soldier, Spy’s only problem is accessibility.
-With its demanding plot and wide cast of characters, Tinker, Tailor asks for our unwavering attention and it gets it.
+Like the slow-burn BBC version, Tinker Tailor Soldier Spy’s only problem is accessibility.
+With its demanding plot and wide cast of characters, Tinker Tailor asks for our unwavering attention and it gets it.
 It’s a treat to see an intelligent thriller that isn’t afraid to confuse; the characters may not win your heart, but the craftmanship will dazzle your brain.
-The result may not be a better adaptation than the TV series, but it’s a better watch.
-If this is what John le Carre’s dingy 70s world looks like now, we’re still waiting for Tomas Alfredson to take us back to see more of Smiley’s People.
+The result may not be a better adaptation than the TV series, but it’s a classy watch.
+If this is what John le Carre’s dingy, decaying 70s world looks like now, we’re still waiting for Tomas Alfredson to take us back to see more of Smiley’s People.